Amazing Athletic Feats

 Ed Whitlock ran a marathon in under 4 hours...when he was 85 years old!
 Yes, that's correct.
 In October 2016, he ran the Toronto Waterfront Marathon in a time of 3 hours 56 minutes 33 seconds.
 Here's a photo of him several seconds after crossing the finish line:

-At age 73, he ran that same marathon in 2 hours 54 minutes 48 seconds.
+At age 73, he ran that same marathon in an even more astounding 2 hours 54 minutes 48 seconds.
 He is the only person older than 70 to have run a marathon in under 3 hours.

 FEATS OF STRENGTH